Ursulashrestha/Ursulashrestha/README.md

 EPITA, Paris | 2026

 ## 🔗Portfolio
 Want to see what I can do?
-Check out my personal portfolio app! 🌐💻
+Check out my personal portfolio app I built! 🌐💻

 (It's still a work in progress, but aren’t we all?)💁‍♀️